kyma-project/cp-mod-migrator/README.md

           securityContext:
             runAsUser: 1337
 ```
-The migration process is designed to be idempotent and can be repeated without any side effects. \

 When completed each migration step is marked with by its own annotation on the `ConnectivityProxy CR` object. \
 This ensures that it will not be repeated in case of the Pod restart.
 After successful migration, the Connectivity Proxy Operator pod should remain be in running state and all required Connectivity Proxy module parts should be running on the cluster.

 ## Migrator